XuewenWangUGA/GMATA/README.md

 [more detailed installation steps](GMATA_installation.pdf)

+## Requirements for the latest version of GMATA:
+latest perl 5.##, do not use perl 6.## latest python3: version 3.6 or above; do not use python 2 latest biopython for python3 latest R 4.##

 ## GMATA can be fully run at three ways:
 1. run at the graphic interface: This is recommended for who do have programming skills.
 Only mouse click is needed for this method to run GMATA. or